-The Optimus can be connected to a Bluetooth low-energy mobile device to allow control, live view and overall measurement download.
-To connect to a device, download a Cirrus Optimus app for either Android or iOS (eg dBactive).
-On the Optimus, go to the advanced options menu and select the Bluetooth page.
+The instrument can be connected to a Bluetooth low-energy mobile device to allow control, live view and overall measurement download.
+To connect to a device, download the dBactive application from your smartphone's app store.
+On the instrument, go to the 'Advanced Options' menu and select the 'Bluetooth' page.
 Enable Bluetooth.

-The connection between the mobile device and Optimus requires pairing; this prevents any unauthorised connection to the Optimus.
+The connection between the mobile device and the instrument requires pairing; this prevents any unauthorised connections being made.

 Run the app on the mobile device and scan for any devices.
-Select the Optimus you wish to connect to.
-A pair request will be asked for; the pair key is displayed on the Bluetooth page of the Optimus.
+Select the instrument you wish to connect to.
+A pair request will be asked for; the pair key is displayed on the Bluetooth page of the instrument.
 Enter this into the mobile device.

-The bluetooth symbol in the information bar turns green when connected.
+The Bluetooth symbol in the information bar turns green when connected.

-Please note: Bluetooth on the Optimus is connected to Port 2, meaning that it cannot be enabled as the same as GPS when used as part of an outdoor measurement kit.
+Please note: Bluetooth on the instrument is connected to Port 2, meaning that it cannot be enabled at the same as the GPS function.